msanfeliu/Cleaning_data_project/Codebook.md

 This code book describes the variables included in the data set "Project_tidy", the data, and any transformations or work that you performed to clean up the data called CodeBook.md.

+codebooks available to you with the data to indicate all the variables and summaries you calculated, along with units, and any other relevant information?

 ### Dataset: Project_tidy.txt